developerstephanieb/python_reference/01_fundamentals/05_control_flow.md

 - **The `continue` Statement**

-   The `continue` statements ends the current iteration and jumps to the next one.
+   The `continue` statement ends the current iteration and jumps to the next one.
 This is useful for skipping certain items without breaking the entire loop.

    ```python
     # Print only the even numbers from 0 to 9